CraigMcGuirk/To-do-list/README.md

 * I asked Friends and Family to borrow their phone or tablet to view my website in order to test the site.
 I also asked for feedback and if they were able to point out any bugs or UX issues.

-I tested all internal links and they worked correctly.

-All external links were tested and they opened on a new tab correctly.

 ## Fixed Bugs:
 Menu items were not displaying correctly on smaller screen sizes, I made the font size of the page title smaller in order to give the menu items more breathing space.